 It’s easy to look at the world around us and sink into a black depression.

 Inflation, war, the impending climate apocalypse – it’s enough to drive anyone under a weighted blanket to binge hours and hours of Shark Tank.
 Especially for Millennials and Gen Z who seem to have known nothing but gradually declining prospects, the constant bombardment is numbing.
 What can you do between seemingly ineffectual activism and doom scrolling on TikTok, except give yourself a little break?
-Self-care in the form of expensive skin care products, activated charcoal, and mocha latte green tea juice to soak up the good life while it lasts.
+Self-care can include a variety of practices and products, including expensive skin care products, activated charcoal, and mocha latte green tea juice.
+For those looking to improve the appearance of their skin, cosmetic procedures like IPL hair removal can be an option.
+The ipl hair removal results can vary based on several factors such as skin type, hair color, and thickness, but many people have experienced significant reductions in hair growth after several treatments.
+Before undergoing IPL hair removal or any other cosmetic procedure, it’s important to consult with a qualified professional to ensure that it’s the right choice for you.
+Additionally, you should take time to research the procedure, potential risks, and side effects, and the qualifications of the person performing the treatment.

 Far from detachment, these breaks from reality are sometimes necessary to avoid burnout.
 There’s a reason that it tastes better if it costs more, even if that difference is all psychosomatic.
 These little vacations keep our minds from breaking under the crushing weight of reality.
 Slurp it up so you don’t go insane.